-The National Science Foundation is an independent federal agency to further scientific progress, as Open Access Government reveals
+The National Science Foundation (NSF) is an independent federal agency to further scientific progress, as Open Access Government reveals

 The National Science Foundation (NSF) is an independent federal agency created by Congress in 1950 “to promote the progress of science; to advance the national health, prosperity, and welfare; to secure the national defence” according to the organisations website (2).